-Making homemade vanilla extract is so easy and you only need two ingredients: Vanilla Beans and Vodka!
+Making homemade vanilla extract is so easy and you only need 2 ingredients:

 I have been making my own vanilla for years.
 The price of vanilla beans has skyrocketed in the last few years, so now is the best time to start making your own vanilla.

-How long does it take to make vanilla extract?
+How long does it take to make the extract?

 I like to make my vanilla in the early Fall and then give the small bottles to friends and family who like to bake.
-It only takes about 5-minutes to prepare, however the extract needs to “marinate” for about 2-months before it’s ready to use.
-If you want to give it as a gift for the holiday season be sure to make it by October.Jump to Recipe
+It only takes about 5-minutes to prepare, however, the extract needs to “marinate” for about 2-months before it’s ready to use.
+If you want to give it as a gift for the holiday season make it by October, or just make it and remind the recipient to wait a few months before using.Jump to Recipe

 Best alcohol to use for vanilla extract: